usmayoung/troll_captcha/README.md

 ## Objective Complete

-        # You can run server on Mac OSX by downloading and running troll_captcha
+        # You can run server on Mac OSX by running main, (you will need to have go installed on your local environment)
-        # Run/Start the server using ./troll_captcha which runs on localhost:8000/
+        # Run/Start the server using go run which runs on localhost:8000/
-        ./troll_captcha
+        go run main.go

-        # Run the test suite from the models directory (will need to have go installed on your local environment)
+        # Run the test suite from the models directory
         go test

 ## Assumptions/Decisions made